BI reporting versus traditional reporting

 BI reporting offers one source of the truth

-Companies often have data stored in multiple sources such as ERP, CRM and third party.
-Traditionally, data must be combined manually into a single source, typically a spreadsheet.
+Companies often have data stored in multiple sources such as ERP, CRM and excel spreadsheets.
+Traditionally, data must be combined manually into a single source to be effective and support business people’s reporting needs.
 While spreadsheets have their uses, they are notoriously error-prone and not a good option for reporting.
 A mistake in a single cell will invalidate the entire report.
 Additionally, multiple managers will often share a spreadsheet.
 However, when multiple versions of the same document are created, it’s nearly impossible to guarantee that everyone is using the most current version.

-On the other hand, BI reporting integrates company data from multiple sources, so users always have access to one source of the truth.
-By consolidating disparate data into one discrete repository, data cannot be accidentally deleted or altered.
-Also, data is displayed on a BI dashboard in real-time so everyone works from the most current information.
+BI reporting integrates company data from multiple sources, so users always have access to one source of the truth.
+Data is displayed on a BI dashboard in real-time so everyone works from the most current information usually with the headings and metrics of their choice included in their interactive dashboard.

 BI reporting is on demand